-Someone left a comment on a post I wrote a few weeks ago, Letters to God.
+Someone left a comment on a post I wrote a few weeks ago.
 Here it is:

 Why is life so full of disappointment, pain and suffering?